A Complete Approach to Learning Vocabulary

 While INPUT 'should' be fun and interesting, MEMORIZATION is a little painful, a little boring, a little long.

-It is the necessary step in fixing some information so that you can retrieve it easily.
+Memorization is the necessary step in fixing some information in your memory so that you can retrieve it easily.
 And it is not realistic to try and memorize all of English in one go.
 You should try and memorize what you need for your next goal(s).